samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/sqa/README.md

 * The `dns_udp == 0` sanity test in setup_bind will never be called
   in coLunacyDNS, but I am keeping this code because I would rather have a sanity test which is never used.

+* `human2DNS` has a sanity check which will never pass.
+I will keep this check in production code just in case some corner case I haven’t thought of triggers it.